Mumuskeh/Uncle-Yar-s-Workshop-for-pull-requests-/01 Mods - Armor - New/Expanded Armor Pack [Jack-It]/readme.txt

 -ISG Radsuit Ghost: added to the NPC spawn pool.
 -Merc PS5 Wolfhound: head protection buffed to exohelm level.
 Upgrade icon coordinates fixed.

+Includes integration for:
-1st Person View integration.
+1st Person View.
-Grok's Stash Overhaul integration.
+Grok's Stash Overhaul.
 Some outfits will be rarer than their standard vanilla counterparts.
-Mags Redux integration.
+Mags Redux.
 Not as simple as other patches.
 Some outfits get worse or better carrying capacities than the standard suit, depending on description, for example if it mentions being modified for lightness, capacities, or being designed instead of improvised.
+Outfit Attachment Overhaul.

 If you want extra functionality for this, my addons for Outfit Attachment Overhaul and Armor Modkits include patches for them.